michaelwfc/operating_system/docs/Chapter 1 Operating system interfaces.md

 # 1.2 I/O and File descriptors

 ## File descriptors
-A file descriptor is a small integer representing a kernel-managed object that a process may read from or write to.
+A file descriptor is a small integer representing **a kernel-managed object** that a process may read from or write to.

-Internally, the xv6 kernel uses the file descriptor as an index into a per-process table, so that every process has a private space of file descriptors starting at zero.
+Internally, the xv6 kernel uses the file descriptor as **an index into a per-process table**, so that every process has a private space of file descriptors starting at zero.

 By convention, a process reads from
 - file descriptor 0 (standard input)-